abhirambalapuram/E-Commerce-Logistics-Analysis-and-Delivery-Time-Prediction/README.md

 **Dataset**

-The dataset comes from Olist (publicly available on Kaggle/Dropbox links) and includes:
+The dataset comes from Olist (publicly available on Kaggle) and includes:

 Customers, sellers, and product details